-At the meeting of the Board immediately following the Annual Meeting of Shareholders, the independent members of the Board shall elect a Lead Director who shall preside at each executive session of independent or non-management directors and all other meetings of the Board at which the Chairman is not present and shall assume the duties specified on Annex II together with such other duties as the Board may deem appropriate.
-The Lead Director shall meet the Director Independence Standards set out in Annex I. The Lead Director will serve no more than five consecutive one-year terms unless the independent members of the Board of Directors, after considering the recommendation of the Governance Committee, determine that an additional term or terms are appropriate.
+In the event the Company has an independent (as defined under the rules of the Nasdaq Stock Market), non-executive Chairman of the Board, the position of Lead Director may no longer be If the Chairman is also the Chief Executive necessary.
+Officer, at the meeting of the Board immediately following the Annual Meeting of Shareholders, the independent members of the Board shall elect a Lead Director who shall preside at each executive session of independent or non-management directors and all other meetings of the Board at which the Chairman is not present and shall assume the duties specified on Annex II together with such other duties as the Board may deem appropriate.
+The Lead Director shall meet the Director Independence Standards set out in Annex I. The Lead Director will serve no more than five consecutive one-year terms unless the independent members of the Board of Directors, considering the recommendation of the Governance Committee, determine that an additional term or terms are appropriate.